Rousseau and the power of reverie

 … perhaps we’re too shy to make first moves but to hide our shyness we affect a mask of fake indifference that acts as a self-fulfilling prophecy and persuades people to leave us alone …

-Whatever the reason, lack of social community is a major contributing factor to mental illness and mental illness can lead to further social exclusion, creating a cycle of alienation and feelings of powerlessness.
+Whatever the reason, lack of social community is a major contributing factor to emotional distress and emotional distress can lead to further social exclusion, creating a cycle of alienation and feelings of powerlessness.
 That idea that you’ll never be able to climb out of where you are right now.

 But, in formulating the concept of amour de soi, Rousseau was attempting to change the way he felt, by changing the way he thought.
 It’s the central concept of cognitive behavioural therapy.
 Cognitive behavioural therapy at its root holds that your thinking patterns are making you feel bad and that by staging an intervention in your thinking and actively taking control of the way you do it, you can feel better.